IntegrCiTy/dblayer/examples/README.md

 The notebooks in this folder intend to provide instructive examples for using package `dblayer`.

-## Writing a power grid model to the database
+## Example: Writing a power grid model to the database

 Notebook **PowerGridModelWriteDB** shows how a power grid model can be written to the extended 3DCityDB.

-## Reading a power grid model from the database
+## Example: Inspecting a power grid model from the extended 3DCityDB

-Notebook **PowerGridModelReadDB** shows how a power grid model can be read from the extended 3DCityDB and how the topological and topographical data can be used.
+Notebook **PowerGridModelInspect** shows how a power grid model can be read from the extended 3DCityDB and how the topological and topographical data can be inspected and visualized.

-## Constructing a co-simulation setup from a power grid database representation
+## Example: Simulating a power grid model stored in the extended 3DCityDB

-***STILL MISSING***
+Notebook **PowerGridModelSim** shows how a power grid model stored in the extended 3DCityDB can be extracted and used as a simulation model for pandapower.